johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

     callback: (packet: WritePacket) => any,
   ): Function {
     try {
-      const packet = this.assignPacketId(partialPacket);
+      // prepare the outbound packet, and do other setup steps const packet = this.assignPacketId(partialPacket);
       const pattern = this.normalizePattern(partialPacket.pattern);
       const serializedPacket = this.serializer.serialize(packet);
       const responseChannel = this.getResPatternName(pattern);

-      let subscriptionsCount =
+      // start the Faye subscription handler "bookkeeping" let subscriptionsCount =
         this.subscriptionsCount.get(responseChannel) || 0;

+      // build the call to publish the request; in addition to making the Faye API
+      // `publish()` call, when this function is called, it:
+      // * updates the bookkeeping associated with the Faye subscription handler
+      //   count
-      const publishRequest = () => {
+      // * stashes our *handler factory* in the map const publishRequest = () => {
         subscriptionsCount = this.subscriptionsCount.get(responseChannel) || 0;
         this.subscriptionsCount.set(responseChannel, subscriptionsCount + 1);